run()

 Note:

-The function computes expression xi for each record in record sequence/table sequence P, assign the results to Fi field and return P that has been modified.
+The function computes expression xi for each record in record sequence/table sequence P, assigns the results to Fi field and returns P that has been modified.
 The expression xi uses "~" to reference the current member of P.

 Parameter: